-This course presents alternative energy technology as applied to transportation.
-Technical and social issues are examined for electric and solar vehicles and alternative-fuel cars.
+for electric and social issues are examined for electric and solar vehicles and alternative-fuel cars.
 The class includes hands-on experience with several types of alternatively powered vehicles.
 (This description represents a typical topic offering; course content varies by semester.)

-ENER 156, 157, 158 Projects in Alternative Energy (2-2) 1-3 Credits
+ENER 156, 157, 158 Projects in Alternative Energy 1 Credit (1-1) 2 Credit (1-2) 3 Credit (2-2)